nickbstudy/notes/Angular/Fundamentals/HTTP-Requests.md

 #### HTTP Requests

-HTTP Requests are best made from a service method, rather than a component itself, to improve reusability and separation of concerns.
+**HTTP Requests are best made from a service method, rather than a component itself, to improve reusability and separation of concerns**.
 When you implement HTTP requests you also need to update `app.module.ts` inside `@NgModule` add to the array of `imports:` a mention of `HttpClientModule`.

 Add this to the class constructor: `private http: HttpClient` and make sure you import it:
 `import { HttpClient } from '@angular/commmon/http'`